nhunt86/Hlink_RS/Hyperlink Recommendation/README.md

-We use the collaborative filtering model [Neural Graph Collaborative Filtering] (https://github.com/xiangwang1223/neural_graph_collaborative_filtering/tree/master) to generate recommendations on multilingual datasets.
+We use the collaborative filtering model [Neural Graph Collaborative Filtering] (https://github.com/xiangwang1223/neural_graph_collaborative_filtering/tree/master) to train on multilingual datasets.